lynxaegon/obsidian-anysocket-sync/README.md

 * Plugins sync

 Known issues:
-- some files (.xlsx) don't seem to sync correctly
 - on mobile, the version history and deleted files panels are not displayed fully
 - History is lost on rename (WIP)